ngobibibnbe/anomaly-detection-in-data-stream/README.md

 On multivariate datasets:
 **python test_multivariate.py name-of-the-method-to-test**

-The name of methods are the following: MILOF for MILOF,  ARIMAFD for online ARIMA,  HS-tree for Hs-tree, iforestASD for iForestASD, KitNet for KitNet,
+The name of methods are the following: **MILOF for MILOF,  ARIMAFD for online ARIMA,  HS-tree for Hs-tree, iforestASD for iForestASD, KitNet for KitNet**.

 The results of the test will be in the folder result.
 The result file contains (In the result folder):